2/22/2024

 speaker

-So we've assumed modest rental growth for this year that's in that lost the least recapture figure that I gave you.
-The reality is that the fundamentals here, as I mentioned, still feel strong.
-Not not not as strong as they were, but still strong on a relative basis compared to some of the other markets that we've seen supply challenges primarily beginning to feed in and cause them softening.
-So that's reflected in our guidance and we are assuming some modest rental growth this year.
-And that's in the number in the last release.
+We've assumed modest rental growth for this year that's in that loss to lease recapture figure that I gave you.
+The reality is that the fundamentals here, as I mentioned, still feel strong, not as strong as they were, but still strong on a relative basis compared to some of the other markets that we've seen supply challenges primarily beginning to feed in and cause some softening.
+So that's reflected in our guidance, and we are assuming some modest rental growth this year, and that's in the number in the loss to lease.

 speaker

-Okay, and just I know and touched on it just on the FFO and the bridge, I guess.
-I think if I hear you correctly, you're saying that the positive and why growth is kind of getting offset by higher interest expense and some one time items in 23.
-That don't recur in 24.
+Okay, and just I know Amanda touched on it, just on the FFO and the bridge, I guess.
+I think if I hear you correctly, you're saying that the positive NOI growth is kind of getting offset by higher interest expense and some one-time items in 23 that don't recur in 24.
 Is that kind of how we're getting from 53 in 23 down to 51 at the midpoint?
 Or again, is there anything else that might be dragging FFO down in 24?

 speaker

-Yeah, not not quite correct, but almost.
-I think the way I would think about it is you had around and this was we communicated that this at the time that we had around $5 million of deposit income last year, largely related to the $350 million of cash that we were sitting on once we closed Harborside.
-So that's five cents that we won't get this year.
-And then you had another call it three, three cents or so of other one time positive non recurring contributions to earning the largest of which was payment received in a settlement that again, we don't see it's not a recurring item.
-So that's eight, nine cents of one time items last year that were in core for further you won't get.
-And so if you adjust the 53 cents for the annualized, so now the full year num core for for 53 cents by that you get to kind of 4445 cents.
-Excluding those one time items, we also had.
-Very significant loss of NOI from the sale of office, but that was offset by the interest payments on the preferred that we saved by repaying rock points.
+Yeah, not quite correct, but almost.
+I think The way I would think about it is you had around, and this was, we communicated this at the time, that we had around $5 million of deposit income last year, largely related to the $350 million of cash that we were sitting on once we closed Harborside.
+So that's 5 cents that we won't get this year.
+And then you had another, call it 3 cents or so, of other one-time positive non-recurring contributions to earnings, the largest of which was payment received in a settlement that, again, we don't see.
+It's not a recurring item.
+So that's eight, nine cents of one-time items last year that were in core FFO that you won't get.
+And so if you adjust the 53 cents fully annualized oh, sorry, now it's the full-year quarter flow of 53 cents.
+By that, you get to kind of 44, 45 cents, excluding those one-time items.
+We also had a fairly significant loss of NOI from the state of office, but that was offset by the interest payments on the preferred that we saved by repaying ROC points.
 So that was kind of a wash.
-And so you kind of at that 4445 cents.
-Excluding the one time items and then you look at that relative to the guidance and actually the guidance does tie with the NOI growth that we're projecting even at the midpoint.
-You're kind of just over 50 cents, 51 cents relative to that 4445 cents from last year.
-Once you strip out the one time items.
+And so you're kind of at that 44, 45 cents excluding the one-time items, and then you look at that relative to the guidance, and actually the guidance does tie with the NOI growth that we're projecting.
+Even at the midpoint, you're kind of just over 50 cents, 51 cents relative to that 44, 45 cents from last year once you strip out the one-time items.

 speaker